ibm-cloud-docs/codeengine/service-bind.md

 If you already created a credential for your service instance and want to use it for your service binding, add the `--service-credentials` option.

-1. Identify the name of the service that you want to bind to your app or job.
+1. Identify the name of the service instance that you want to bind to your app or job.
 You can find all of the service instances that are in your account for your current resource group by running the `ibmcloud resource service-instances` command; for example,

    ```
    ibmcloud resource service-instances